University of Utah College of Engineering: Chemical Engineering

 The Department of Chemical Engineering administers the petroleum engineering Master of Science degree.
-Launched in 2013, the program produces well-qualified engineers who are knowledgeable about the responsible development of oil and gas resources.
+Launched in 2013.

 Civil and Environmental Engineering

 Civil and environmental engineering careers are ideal for students with both vision and analytic skills.
 As engineers develop in their careers, they will be challenged to imagine new ways to support the needs of business, industry, public agencies and nations.

 At the University of Utah, the Department of Civil and Environmental Engineering (CvEEN) engineers are trained in professional communication, project management and their technical discipline with opportunities to seek advanced degrees in engineering, law, business or medicine.
 The department and local industry offer paid internships, scholarships and employment opportunities to help defray the cost of tuition and living expenses.
 CvEEN offers undergraduate and graduate degrees and has major research funding that supports initiatives in: